zgeaw/type-script-loader/README_EN.md

   niftyUtil.ts
 ```

 And we’ll assume that the root `tsconfig.json` has `{ "references": { "path": "lib" } }`, which means that any import of a file that’s part of the `lib` sub-project is treated as a reference to another project, not just a reference to a TypeScript file.
-Before discussing how type-script-loader handles this, it’s helpful to review at a really basic level what `tsc` itself does here.
+Before discussing how typescript-loader-webpack handles this, it’s helpful to review at a really basic level what `tsc` itself does here.
 If you were to run `tsc` on this tiny example project, the build would fail with the error:

 ```
 error TS6305: Output file 'lib/niftyUtil.d.ts' has not been built from source file 'lib/niftyUtil.ts'.